GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 A robot’s “TokenTorqPotential” is its *Asimovian* ideal TokenTorq throughput per hour rating.
 TTP is to Robonomics what Carnot efficiency is to thermodynamics
 Example: “This is a 2 TTP bot.”

 Real numbers should be much higher, but examples in the paper will stay low, prioritizing ease of reading over realistic perfection.
-A real TTP rating might be something like TTP = kWh rating x maximum neural network token throughput.
-So a 2 kWh bot should have a TTP rating well above 2.
+A real TTP rating might be something like TTP = kW rating x maximum neural network token throughput.
+So a 2 kW bot should have a TTP rating well above 2.

-Robotic Labor should always be sold by the TokenTorq, for 3.6 RT per, and the scale of a bot's TokenTorqPotential should be used to price that bot's labor.
+Robotic Labor should always be sold by the TokenTorq, for 3600 RT per, and the scale of a bot's TokenTorqPotential should be used to price that bot's labor.
-- Sold at 3.6 TokenTorq / RoboTorq / hour, everywhere and always.
+- Sold at 3600 TokenTorq / RoboTorq / hour, everywhere and always.
 - Defines the exchange basis for energized tokens transforming into physical value
-- TokenTorq (throughput) over time — 1 RoboTorq buys 3.6 TokenTorq of processing; different robots have different hourly throughputs (processing power).
+- TokenTorq (throughput) over time — 1 RoboTorq buys 3600 TokenTorq of processing; different robots have different hourly throughputs (processing power).
 - I pay for the bot's maximum throughput capacity, regardless of how much I can use productively.

-Example: If I hire a 10 TTP bot for 1 hour, I will pay 10 TTP x 3.6 TTP/hr x 1 hour = 36 RT — even if I only get 2 TokenTorq (7.2 RT) of base value out in that hour.
+Example: If I hire a 10 TTP bot for 1 hour, I will pay 10 TTP x 3600 TTP/hr x 1 hour = 36,000 RT — even if I only get 2 TokenTorq (7200 RT) of base value out in that hour.
 As the robot learns the task, I'll get better returns over time (nobody will ever secure a Bonded Robotic Labor Agreement for 1 hour's work from BidNet, but that's beside the point).

 And this brings us to the mathematical definitions of Torq.